How Owned vs. Earned Conversation Analysis Informs Content Strategy

 How do you know you’re doing that?
 First you need to understand the conversation about your brand using three key metrics: share of voice, owned vs. earned conversation, and brand attribute conversation.
-Today I’m diving into owned vs. earned conversation, but you can also find more details and case studies in The Higher Ed Social Listening Handbook.
+We’re diving into owned vs. earned conversation, and you can find more details and case studies in The Higher Ed Social Listening Handbook.

 What Is Content Strategy?

 Kristina Halvorson, the goddess of content strategy, provides a definition in Content Strategy for the Web.

 “Content strategy guides your plan for the creation, delivery, and governance of content.”

 Examples of it in action include your content matrix (i.e., the topics and desired mix of content you create) and your editorial calendar (i.e., who publishes content and when they publish it).
 While content governance is beyond this article, the creation and delivery of content—in particular, social media content—can and should be informed by social listening insights.

 Owned and Earned Conversation

 One of the insights informing your content strategy is an understanding of your owned and earned conversation.